Meet the team

 Marcus is a trustee of Hampshire Ornithological Society (HOS), and is currently chair of the HOS scientific committee, and a species writer for the Hampshire Bird Report and the recent Hampshire Bird Atlas.
 He is a licensed British Trust for Ornithology (BTO) ringer (A permit), with a training endorsement and five current trainees.
 Marcus species advisor to the Rare Breeding Birds Panel for Hawfinch and represents Wildlife and Conservation at the New Forest Access Forum.
 In addition, Marcus is involved in New Forest surveys for organisations such as Butterfly Conservation and BTO, and has published articles on iconic New Forest species such as Firecrest and Hawfinch in the Hampshire Bird Report.

 Marcus is a popular speaker on New Forest wildlife for local societies, and has found some of Hampshire’s rarest birds in the New Forest (e.g. Short-toed Lark and Two-barred Crossbill).
 Marcus lives in Weymouth with his partner, Emily and two step children.
-Marcus spends most of his time in the New Forest often accompanied by his son Jamie (who is a keen trainee ringer and happily keeps Marcus company, even on cold pre-dawn winter mornings!).
-Zoe is a veterinary nurse, so they often have to share their home with recuperating wildlife in various states of need!
+Marcus spends most of his time in the New Forest often accompanied by his son Jamie (who is a keen naturalist and bird ringer) And daughter Jessica helps out with social media.
+Although Marcus is the face of Wild New Forest, it is a family affair with everyone helping out behind the scenes.

-Prior to moving to Wild New Forest, Marcus worked in business after leaving college in 1992.
+Prior to starting Wild New Forest, Marcus worked in business after leaving college in 1992.
 From 2015, Marcus was employed at Eddington’s, where he managed the sales team and helped make sure the business ran smoothly and continued to grow in a challenging climate.